dinexh/FileSharingSystem/README.md

 1. **Backend connection errors**
    - Ensure MySQL is running
-   - Check the database credentials in application.properties
+   - Verify database credentials in application.properties
+   - Check that port 8080 is not in use

 2. **File upload issues**
+   - Confirm file size is under 25MB (default limit)
-   - Check that the upload directory exists and has proper permissions
+   - Check that the uploads directory has write permissions
-   - Verify file size limits in application.properties
+   - Verify file type is not blocked by security settings

 3. **Email notification issues**
-   - Ensure email configuration is correct in application.properties
+   - Verify SMTP settings in application.properties
    - Check spam folder for notification emails
+   - Ensure email provider allows SMTP access

+## API Documentation

+The backend provides RESTful APIs for all operations:

+- `POST /api/auth/register` - User registration
+- `POST /api/auth/login` - User authentication
+- `GET /api/files` - List all user files
+- `POST /api/files/upload` - Upload new file
+- `GET /api/files/{id}` - Download file
+- `POST /api/files/share` - Share file with user
+- `GET /api/files/shared-with-me` - List received files
+- `GET /api/files/shared-by-me` - List shared files

-## Contributing
+## Developer

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+This site was made for a hackathon at KLEF (Deembed to be University) by https://dineshkorukonda.in

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.